aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 # Interruption Handling
-Settings in this section allow the Karpenter controller to interact with interruption queues.
+Settings in this section allow the Karpenter controller to stand-up an interruption queue to receive notification messages from other AWS services about the health and status of instances.
+For example, this interruption queue allows Karpenter to be aware of spot instance interruptions that are sent 2 minutes before spot instances are reclaimed by EC2.
+Adding this queue allows Karpenter to be proactive in migrating workloads to new nodes.
-So, for example, if Spot instances are being reclaimed or a node crashes, seeing messages from these queues allows Karpenter to be proactive in moving workloads or adding new nodes.
+See the [Interruption](https://karpenter.sh/docs/concepts/deprovisioning/#interruption) section of the Deprovisioning page for details.

 Defining the `KarpenterInterruptionQueuePolicy` allows Karpenter to see and respond to the following:

 * AWS health events